 - Social Engineers – This security threat comes from external sources but is aided – often unwittingly – by employees and other insiders.
 Social Engineers use social interaction with employees to attempt to manipulate them into providing sensitive information, credentials or access.

 All these insider threats could cause a data breach and expose your organization’s sensitive data.
-However, there are ways to prevent that through accountability and best security practices, including:
+However, there are ways to improve data breach prevention efforts through accountability and best security practices, including:

 - Identifying your confidential data – The first step in protecting your confidential data is to identify it, as well as who in your organization has access to it and why.
 Identifying all the private information enables you to secure it by creating a data protection policy.